 1. To Support Safe Travel

-The app helps ensure everyone entering key venues meets health standards.
+The app helps ensure that everyone entering major venues meets the required health standards.

 2. To Simplify Health Verification